 Yong teaches a broad portfolio of computer science and engineering courses that include entry-level computer programming courses on Java/C++, as well as advanced courses on distributed/mobile/cloud/sensory computing.
 He also participates in cross-disciplinary course offerings, such as applied business, technology entrepreneurship and graduate medical educations.
-Among his latest innovations in engineering and computer science education is the NSF I-Corps style project experience embedded in both undergraduate and graduate classes.
+Among his latest innovations in engineering and computer science education is the "Friday Project Cracking", an NSF I-Corps style project experience embedded in both undergraduate and graduate classes.
 (Watch sample video demo from the final pitch deck presentations of student teams: DrummAR, AR Story Book and A-SL.)

 Selected Active Research Projects at the SMART Lab:

 - C-CIMS: Collaborative Communication Interruption Management System.